 Ganesh lives with his father and his mother.
+At home, duties include carrying water, gathering firewood and buying or selling in the market.
 His father is sometimes employed as a laborer and his mother is employed as a laborer.
-Ganesh works at home carrying water, gathering firewood and buying or selling in the market.
 There are 3 children in the family.

-Please remember Ganesh in your prayers.
-Your love and support will help him to receive the assistance he needs to grow and develop.
+Your love and support will help Ganesh to receive the assistance he needs to develop his potential.
+Please pray for him.

 Ganesh lives in the coastal community of Ajjykatta, home to approximately 15,100 residents.
 Typical houses are constructed of cement floors, mud walls and tile roofs.
 The primary ethnic groups are Ager, Gowda, Hulswar and Nayak.

 The regional diet consists of beans, chicken, fish, rice and potatoes.
 Common health problems in this area include tuberculosis, diarrhea, jaundice, typhoid, chicken pox and HIV/AIDS.
 Most adults in Ajjykatta work as day laborers and earn the equivalent of $84 per month.
 This community needs educational materials, employment opportunities, literacy programs and alcohol abuse prevention programs.

 Your sponsorship allows the staff of Christa Mitra Ashram Child Development Center to provide Ganesh with Bible teaching, choir, nutritious food, health and hygiene education, health checkups, vaccinations, games, field trips, tuition and school supplies.
 The center staff will also provide meetings and literacy programs for the parents or guardians of Ganesh.

 India, the world's largest democracy, has a tropical climate in the south and a more temperate climate in the north.
 The cool season is from November to March; the dry, hot season is from March to June; and the weather is hot and rainy the rest of the year.